winter-cardinal/winter-cardinal-starter/README.md

 1. If you haven't executed `npm install` before, please execute `npm install` to install node modules. `npm install` need to be performed at least once.
 Once `npm install` is executed successfully, it doesn't need to be executed unless the dependencies listed in the `package.json` get changed.
 2. Build TypeScript codes by the command `npm run build`.
-3. Then execute `./gradlew bootRun` to start the web server.
+3. And then, execute `./gradlew bootRun` to start the web server.
 `./gradlew build` followed by `java -jar ./build/libs/${jar-file-name}.jar` works as well.

 To stop the web server, please hit the `Ctrl+C`.